-I've gotten to help people of all ages learn languages in schools, summer programs, and communities, both online and in person.
-These days, a lot of my work involves mentoring and training teachers and consulting for schools, districts, publishers, software developers, travel companies, and non-profit organizations.
+I've gotten to help people of all ages learn languages in schools, summer programs, and communities, both in person and online.
 I’ve also taught guitar and literature and coached soccer, and I study and teach a style of Japanese jujutsu called Hakko Denshin Ryu.

 You can get a lot of my ideas about language learning and teaching by reading the blog.
 You'll see that, on the teaching side, I especially like repeatable activities and interactions that provide a lot of language-learning payoff with little or no prep.
 On the learning side, I'm really into habits and hacks that make it easier for normal people with normal schedules to live in a language.
 I’d love for you to leave a comment on a post or drop me a note!